jakewdr/Opal_Client_4/README.md

 # How to build

+Make sure to change the path in the package .json (In my case D:/Opal_Client_4/ to the actual path of the repo!)

 `yarn run build`

-This command will create a windows installer and unpacked windows version!
+This command will create an unpacked windows version of the client.

 # Shortcuts